“Excellence is a game with endless innings. At best we partially succeed – and that makes all the difference.” Pascal Dennis

 Connections impact everything!
 Everything we have and are today, is connected to what we thought and did yesterday in some tangible way.
 This is not so much about social connections that dominate much of life today, nor about the things we cannot control, as about the connections between what we think and do and become as a result.

-For example, the business results that you are experiencing today are directly connected to the little decisions you’ve made leading up to today, good, bad, and ugly.
+For example, business results experienced today are directly connected to the little decisions leading up to today, both good and bad.
 In other words, your business is giving you exactly what you’ve designed it to.
 Whether intentional or not, we have to live with the results of the way we think and behave day-to-day.
 This is an irrefutable principle.

 Connectedness is about the direct relationship between the behaviors we choose every day and the goals that are most meaningful and motivational to us.
 Doesn’t it make sense then, that without clear compelling goals, we most likely cannot make the best decisions, choose the best behaviors, and produce the best results?
 It’s amazing to consider how our thinking habits, and the way they influence the people around us, can literally make tomorrow (and the future) look much different than today!

 Here are three important connections that change the way we behave and soon drive excellent results:

 - How we are connected to our work:

 Matthew Crawford, in his excellent book “Shop Class as Soul Craft” distinguishes between what he calls intellectual (cognitive) virtue and moral (emotional) virtue, and how most view the two as separate and unrelated.
 In his view (which I wholeheartedly support), work that is impersonal, or performed on an intellectual or cognitive basis only, is not real work at all.
 Work can only be meaningful when there is a moral connection to the end user and his or her best interests.